meilisearch/documentation/reference/api/settings.md

 [Learn more about the settings in this guide](/reference/features/settings.md)

 ::: note
-When you update a setting, you are overwriting its default value.
-To reset any setting to its original value, you can use the `DELETE` route.
+When you update a setting, you overwrite its default value.
+Use the `DELETE` route to reset any setting to its original value.
 :::

 ## Get settings